Nicanor (Seleucid general): During the reign of Demetrius

 In the telling of 2 Maccabees 14, Nicanor had previously been a commander of Seleucid war elephants before his governorship, perhaps loosely implying his participation at Beth Zechariah which saw war elephants used.
 However, relations are significantly more positive between Nicanor and Judas, with Judas being appointed some sort of government role as a deputy as part of peace negotiations, and the two becoming unlikely friends for a time.
 What disrupts this positive chance at peace is not the Greek Nicanor but rather a perfidious Jew in Alcimus, who complains to Demetrius that Nicanor has appointed Judas as his successor, and spreads wild accusations against Judas.
 Demetrius sends new orders to Nicanor to capture Judas and send him to Antioch.
 Judas realized that Nicanor was acting differently, and fled rather than be captured.
 2 Maccabees agrees Nicanor threatened the priests at the Temple in a bid to find Judas, although adds the detail that he will erect a Temple to Dionysus after burning the Temple down.

 After Nicanor takes the field, he and his Seleucid government-allied troops fight at Adasa.
 The result is the Battle of Adasa.
 It seems that Nicanor fell early in the battle, perhaps as a strategem of Judas's as Hellenistic-era commanders were often easy to identify.
 The rebels won the battle.
 Nicanor's corpse was desecrated and brought back to Jerusalem to be publicly displayed.
 In 1 Maccabees, it is Nicanor's head and right hand that are displayed.
 In 2 Maccabees, his head and arm are cut off, his tongue is cut out at the Temple as punishment for his blasphemy, and his head is hung from the walls.

-Legacy
+Nicanor Day

-A Jewish festival was declared on 13 Adar, Nicanor's Day (Yom Nicanor), to celebrate the victory.
+To celebrate the victory, a Jewish festival was declared on 13 Adar, Nicanor Day (יוֹם נִיקָנוֹר Yom Nicanor).
+The events of the victory are recounted in II Maccabees ch.
+13-15, which prescribes that "And they all decreed by public vote never to let this day go unobserved but to have the thirteenth day of the twelfth month, which is called Adar in the Syrian language, marked, the day before Mordechai’s Day."
+In recent times, the commemoration of Nicanor Day has experienced an enthusiastic revival.